Riots. Rockets. Fires. Constant reports of escalating violence.

 Our task in this life is to do Tikkun, to help repair and restore.
 As in the famous quote by the upbeat Zig Ziglar: “it’s not how far you fall, but how high you bounce that counts.”
 All particles resound in their own unique way.
 If we feel out of place or disaligned from purpose, we need to start tuning into our Creator’s sound waves.

-To me, learning Hebrew plays a big part.
+To me, learning Hebrew from a traditional source plays a big part.

 Notes